Browns QB Watson out with shoulder injury

 Browns head coach Kevin Stefanski confirmed Friday that P.J.
 Walker will be activated from the practice squad to start in Watson's place against 5-0 San Francisco.

-Stefanski said after the Baltimore game that Watson had been medically cleared to play but did not feel he could perform at the required level.
+Stefanski said after the Baltimore game that Watson had been medically cleared to play but did not feel he could perform at a necessary level.

 The 28-year-old received the starting nod after rookie Dorian Thompson-Robinson struggled in place of Watson against the Ravens.
 The 2023 fifth-round pick threw three interceptions and managed just 121 yards on 19-of-36 passing.